woodser/haveno-ts/README.md

 5. `cd haveno-ui-poc`
 6. `npm install`
 7. `npm test` to run all tests or `npm run test -- -t 'my test'` to run tests by name.

-## Protobuf Client

-Typescript imports are generated automatically from `.proto` files into the `./src/protobuf` directory when running `npm install` or `npm test`.

-`.proto` files are taken from the **haveno-dex/haveno repository which has to be cloned in the same directory as this one**.
-E.g. `~/git/haveno` and `~/git/haveno-ui-poc`

-`protobuf` needs to be installed on your system
-- e.g. on mac: `brew install protobuf`
-- on debian linux: `apt install protobuf-compiler`